 Children aged 20 and over aren’t eligible to be included in their parents’ visitor visa applications or are able to apply for a visitor or student visa based on their relationship to their parents.
 But they still may be able to join you in New Zealand if each child applies for a visa in his or her own right.

-At this stage, parents may come to New Zealand on temporary Visitor Visas, such as a normal visa for tourists or a Parent/Grandparent visa which is granted for 3 years allowing visits of 6 months from each date of arrival.
+Parents can come to New Zealand on a temporary visitor visa, like a regular tourist visa, or on a Parent/Grandparent Visa, which is issued for a period of 3 years, allowing a stay of 6 months, starting from each date of arrival.
+These visas are multiple-entry.